Sustainable Nanotechnology School - first edition

 International experts from Europe and the United States will be invited.
-To be announced soon.
+Detailed programme willbe announced soon.

 School programme and course organization

-The school programme will focus on three main subjects:
+The school programme will focus on five main subjects:

 Each speaker will hold a lesson, followed by a discussion.
-You can find the tentative School Programme here.
-The final programme will be provided in few weeks.
+The final programme will be provided in a few weeks.

-All school materials (e.g. publications for the Journal Club) will be provided one week before the school starts.
+All school materials will be provided one week before the school starts.

 Each participant will be given a Certificate of Attendance on successful completion of the school.

-It is possible to verify one's knowledge by answering to a written test.
-In this case, another certificate will be delivered.
+It is possible for participants to test theirknowledge by choosing to take a written test.
+In this case, a certificate of performance will be delivered.